UltraMessaging/lbmct/Internal_Design.md

 # lbmct - Internal Design

+This page provides details on the CT implementation.

 ### Recent Events

 There is a circular recording of recent "events" stored with the ct_t structure